SkylineCommunications/dataminer-docs/connector-help/connector_help/Norkring_AS_Bricknet.md

 # Norkring AS Bricknet

-This is a virtual connector that reads data from a VC4 IMS Protocol element, filtering according to the defined filters.
+This is a virtual connector that reads data from a VC4 IMS element, filtering according to the defined filters.

 ## About